j-chat/webscrape_tables/README.md

 Python script to scrape tables from a webpage

 ## Introduction
-This was the script that I used to webscrape Splunk's CIM tables to import as Lookup tables.
+This was the script that I used to webscrape Splunk's Common Information Model tables to import as Lookup tables.

 ## Requirements
 * Python 2